Summary Charts of English Tenses

 Meaning: The action happened before another past action or before some point of time in the past.

 Examples: By the time I returned, the work on the project had been finished.
-By 1995, all apartments in the new building had been sold.
+By 2005, five new hotels had been built.

 Meaning: The action will happen in the future.

-Adverbs of time: tomorrow; in a few days; next week; in 2015; in the future.
+Time expressions: tomorrow; in a few days; next week; in 2025; in the future.

 Examples: The film will be released in a month.
 This work will be done tomorrow.